hyriver/hydrosignatures/README.rst

 Moreover, the package has a class called ``HydroSignatures`` that can be used to compute all these signatures by passing a streamflow and a precipitation time series, both in millimeters per day (or any other unit of time).
-This class support subtraction and inequality operators, which can be used to compare two HydroSignatures objects.
+This class supports subtraction and inequality operators, which can be used to compare two ``HydroSignatures`` objects.
-You can serialize the object to a JSON file using the ``to_json`` method or convert it to a dictionary using the ``to_dict`` method.
+You can serialize the class to a JSON object using the ``to_json`` method or convert it to a dictionary using the ``to_dict`` method.

 Moreover, ``numba`` is an optional dependency for the ``compute_baseflow`` function.
-Installing ``numba`` will speed up the computation of the baseflow significantly.
+Installing ``numba`` will speed up the computation of baseflow significantly.

 You can also try using HydroSignatures without installing it on your system by clicking on the binder badge.
 A Jupyter Lab